Umarfoo/Bank_and_Polls_Analysis_Python/README.md

 4. The greatest increase in profits (date and amount) over the entire period
 5. The greatest decrease in losses (date and amount) over the entire period

-After running the python code following outcomes were acheived:
+After running the python code following outcomes were acheived: [PyBank Results](PyBank/images/results.png)

 # PyPoll